 We hold the Personal Information We collect in a variety of ways, including on Our electronic (computer) database and, in some cases, also on file in hard copy.

 We have adopted various security measures to protect this information from unauthorised access (see below).

 7. WILL WE DISCLOSE PERSONAL INFORMATION TO OTHERS?

-- When We manage a conference or event for a client, We do so as agent for and on behalf of Our Accordingly, We will usually provide Personal Information collected in the course of managing their conferences and events to Our clients.
+- When We manage a conference or event for a client, We will usually provide Personal Information collected in the course of managing their conferences and events to that client.